NCG-Africa/edge_telemetry_android/plan.md

 ## Success Criteria

-- [ ] All event names match backend processor expectations
+- [x] All event names match backend processor expectations
-- [ ] All required attributes present on each event type
+- [x] All required attributes present on each event type
-- [ ] Standard attributes (app, device, user, session) on ALL events
+- [x] Standard attributes (app, device, user, session) on ALL events
-- [ ] Field length limits enforced for crash events
+- [x] Field length limits enforced for crash events
-- [ ] Unsupported events removed or disabled
+- [x] Unsupported events removed or disabled
-- [ ] Test coverage for all event types
+- [x] Test coverage for all event types
-- [ ] Documentation updated and migration guide created
+- [x] Documentation updated and migration guide created
-- [ ] No breaking changes for users (or clearly documented)
+- [x] No breaking changes for users (or clearly documented)

+**All Success Criteria Met - SDK is Production Ready ✅**

 ---